sadiv/docs/en/docs/api/sending/SendLocation.md

 ### Request body example {#request-example-body}

-Sending messages to a personal chat:
+Sending a message to a personal chat:
 ```json
 {
     "chatId": "79001234567@c.us",